uon-hci/tools/docs/docs/SHP-course.md

 It is important to properly select the **sample**, the small group that is representative of the **population**.
 This sample must be the most representative of the population possible, in order to make more general statements about the results.

 There are multiple types of sampling, depending on if the notion of probability accuracy is desired.
-The three major ones are:
+The major *representative sampling* techniques are:

-- **Random**: selecting random participants, with each participant having an equal chance of being selected,
+- **Random** (*sampling frame*): selecting random participants, with each participant having an equal chance of being selected,
 - **Systematic**: selecting every *nth* participant,
-- **Stratified random**: first diving the population into meaningful groups, then selecting randomly.
+- **Stratified random**: first diving the population into meaningful groups, then selecting randomly,
+- **Cluster**: dividing the population into a number of units, or clusters, each of which contains individuals having a range of characteristics (can be extended to a *multi-stage* sampling).

 In other situtions, the participants are selected in a more *favored* way, when the basic selection techniques seen previously are not precise enough and the sample needs to be very specific.
 The **non-probability** sample techniques are:

+- **Quota**: obtaining representatives of the various elements of a population, usually in the relative proportions in which they occur in the population (can be extended to a *dimensional* sampling),
 - **Purposive**: satisfying the specific needs of a project,
-- **Conveniance sampling**: nearest, easiest, cheapest, most convenient.
+- **Conveniance sampling**: nearest, easiest, cheapest, most convenient,
+- **Snowball**: identifying one or more individuals from the population of interest, and then use them as informants to identify other members of the population, and so on.

+"*Convenience sampling is sometimes used as a cheap and dirty way of doing a sample survey.
+You do not know whether or not findings are representative*" (Robson).

+There are additional special sampling methods: **Time samples**, **Homogeneous samples**, **Heterogeneous samples**, **Extreme case samples** and **Rare element samples**.

 Finally, the resources and costs required to mobilize a sample need to be balanced with the potential results, and the confidence that the results will be significant.